Integrative Health Conference

 • the therapeutic relationship

-Interventions are tailored to each person's abilities, goals, and clinical context
+Interventions are tailored to each person's abilities, goals, and clinical context , in accordance with existing fields of practice.

 Meeting patients' current expectations